 Maintaining your integrity in order to share it depends on getting a feel "going where you are going" - acting in accordance with your own momentum while steering it for cooperation.

 In effective solo movement, each body part influences the others but doesn't control them.
-Effective CI cooperation works similarly - nobody forcing the actions of others, so each can fully participate [steering].
+Effective CI cooperation works similarly - nobody forcing the actions of others, so each can fully participate.

-The way of moving in CI is that which you together discover works best when everybody is following - not controlling - the contact point [curiosity].
+The way of moving in CI is that which you together discover works best when everybody is following - not controlling - the contact point.
 By exploring, you gravitate towards that which best supports connection with the least unnecessary restriction.

 You can use pre-determined patterns, as one does in patterned dance forms, to make cooperation easy.
 However, that precludes the opportunity to discover what better suits each of you in the moment - to collaboratively discover the shape of the dance.
 So, what can you use, without patterns to guide you?
 Careful attention to what's happening in the moment, and to the effects of your responses, can reveal a world of things to discover and explore in each moment.

 In CI, instead of focusing on ways to shape the dance according to familiar patterns, you focus on noticing and responding to the current conditions, as they change - "listening" and responding to the opportunities and demands in the moment, rather than controlling them.
-This is akin to the adjustments that are continuously happening in an individual's movement, amplified by the inter-responsiveness with a partner and unfolding in a new dance.
+This is akin to the adjustments that are continuously happening in an individual's movement, amplified by the inter-responsiveness with a partner.

-There are some common paths that occur in CI - lifts, supports, and falls, etc. They're fun, and it's tempting, once you're acquainted with them, to jump to them when you find yourself in their vicinity.
-They may fit just right, but they can also be limiting if you jump to them at the cost of attending to what's happening in the moment.
+There are some common paths that occur in CI - lifts, supports, and falls, etc. They're fun, and it's tempting once you're acquainted with them to jump to the opportunity when you notice it nearby.
+They may fit just right, but they can also be limiting if you jump to them at the cost of going with what's happening in the moment.
 It's not wrong to use patterns, but it is always useful to remember that there are whole worlds to explore between the patterns, and you can find them just by noticing what's actually happening rather than skipping over it.